 There is a need for wide and equitable access to research and skill training in all regions and for all roles.
 Particularly important is training the sites in how to design and run trials (not just gather data) with a focus on developing transferable skills that promote sustainability.
 The speakers agreed on the need to establish standards and standardization of procedures and to engage the developing countries in the process, but concern was expressed the requiring accreditation would be a step backward in the goal to increase research in the emerging and developing countries because it would close off opportunity.
-There was a suggestion that before moving to requiring accreditation and improved quality and who benefits from accreditation?
+There was a suggestion that before moving to requiring accreditation 2 questions should be answered: is there a connection between accreditation and improved quality and who benefits from accreditation?